ManiYang/ManiCard/README.md

         ON CREATE SET n.value = 0
         RETURN n;
         ```
-+ a `config.json` file put under the same directory as the executable (see `src/config.example.json`
++ create a `config.json` file under the same directory as the executable (see `src/config.example.json`
   for an example)

+It is recommended that you choose a dedicated DB for this app and backup the DB from time to time.

 ### Current Limitations